emiinacio/emiinacio/README.md

 ## Emily Inácio 👋

-My name is Gustavo Teixeira and I'm a Frontend Junior developer.
+My name is Emily Inácio and I'm a Frontend Junior developer.
 </br>

 ✅ HTML / CSS / JavaScript / Bootstrap / C